 The main shrine, dedicated to the Taoist deity Then Tze, part of it built into the rock ‘ship’.

 The other story of how the temple came to be is that the hill was once filled with all manner of wild beasts and dangerous animals, so the locals asked Then Tze (coz he had a rep for vanquishing evil) to provide them with protection.
 Then Tze gave them a sign and they found some joss sticks at the hill, indicating they should build a temple on the site.

 While hiking your way to the top, you will pass by this small shrine with a pair of Malay-looking statues, complete with songkok and sarong.
 These are the Datuk Gong (Literally Grandfather ‘lord’ – a title in Chinese used to denote respect or someone elderly), aka local deities or spirits.
 Praying to Datuk Gong is a Chinese folk practice in places such as Malaysia, Indonesia, Brunei and southern Thailand.
-You will not find it in China or anywhere else.

 It is said that when the Chinese immigrated here in the 18th to 19th centuries, they brought with them the culture of folk worship – praying to local deities and real historical figures for protection.
 Back then, many Malays still practiced a brand of Islam with animism (pagan beliefs), praying to local spirits, and when the Chinese came, they incorporated this into their own culture – hence Datuk Gong.